Glycolysis: 1 glucose → 2 pyruvate, net 2 ATP, 2 NADH. In cytoplasm. No oxygen.

 The liver makes new glucose when blood sugar is low

 Occurs in fasting, starvation, and prolonged exercise.
-Substrates: amino acids (from muscle breakdown), lactate (from RBCs and anaerobic muscle), glycerol (from fat breakdown).
+Substrates: amino acids (from muscle breakdown), lactate (from red blood cells (RBCs) and anaerobic muscle), glycerol (from fat breakdown).
 Mostly in liver, some in kidney.

 Anabolism vs Catabolism